3 officials arrested over Ghaziabad crematorium incident; victims' kin block Delhi-Meerut highway | Science-Environment

 He said that Muradnagar Nagar Palika Executive Officer Niharika Singh, Junior Engineer Chandra Pal and Supervisor Ashish were arrested this morning as they were involved in the tendering process for building the structure that collapsed Sunday, killing 24 people and injuring 17 others.
 Police teams are also conducting raids at possible hideouts of contractor Ajay Tyagi to arrest him, Raja said.
 Officials said construction work for the shelter at the crematorium, estimated to cost around Rs 55 crore, was started two months ago and it was opened for public nearly 15 days ago.
 The road blockade near the Muradnagar Police Station had led to a massive traffic jam with hundreds of vehicles getting piled up during the morning rush hour.

 The protesters were insisting District Magistrate Ajay Shankar Pandey be called for a talk with them so that they can register their demands including Rs 20 lakh compensation for each of the grieving families and a government job for one of their members.
 Th DM, Senior Superintendent of Police Kalanidhi Naithani and other senior officials later reached the protest site and spoke to them over their demands, officials said.
-Chief Minister Yogi Adityanath had Sunday announced Rs 2 lakh as financial relief for the families of each man killed.
+Urban Development Minister and Ghaziabad district in-charge Suresh Khanna also visited here and met the family members of the victims, the DM told PTI.
+He said a proposal on Rs 10 lakh compensation and a government job in each family has been forwarded to the government and the administration would also arrange free education for the children of the deceased till they become adults.
+On the funerals of the 24 bodies, he said 11 were cremated at the Ukhlarsi village cremation ground and the rest at their native places.
+Their family members have taken away the bodies, he said.
 Officials also said the government has agreed to provide relief to the injured after assessing their level of handicap.
 Twenty-four people, most of them attending a funeral, were killed and 17 others injured when the roof of a shelter at a cremation ground in Muradnagar here collapsed on Sunday.
+Chief Minister Yogi Adityanath had Sunday announced Rs 2 lakh as financial relief for the families of each man killed.
+Meanwhile, Uttar Pradesh Congress chief Ajay Kumar Lallu lashed out at the Yogi Adityanath government over the incident, saying it was a ''living example of organised corruption'' in the state.

+In a statement issued here, he said the roof collapse showed ''sub-standard material'' was being used in construction works, and alleged government officials and contractors were putting the lives of people in danger for earning themselves ''commission''.
+He claimed the local people had complained about the quality of work in Muradnagar crematorium, but their pleas were ignored.
+He demanded the government pay Rs 25 lakh compensation to those killed, and Rs 10 lakh, and proper treatment, to those injured.